THE RODALQUILAR GOLD MINE

 However, it wasn’t until the late 1800s that gold was discovered.
 Many small mines were opened up but it was 1925 before the first serious attempt was made.
 This was by the Rodalquilar Gold Mines Company.
 They used mercury to dissolve the gold as did a later company, the Exploitation of Rodalquilar Gold Mines.
 Both mines failed to make a profit and closed down.

 In 1931 a new company started, the Rodalquilar Mines Ltd, using the cyanisation method.
-This was known as the Durr Mill.
+This was known as the Dorr Mill.
 This company, which used British experts was quite successful and carried on until 1936 when the civil war forced its closure.
 They extracted close to two tons of gold.

 After the war, the mines were nationalised and in 1942, the company called ENADIMSA was formed.
 This mouthful meant in English, the Adaro National Enterprise for Mining Ltd. New mines were opened and a new large smelter called the Denver Smelter was installed.
 By the end of the 1950s, mining reached its peak and the village of Rodalquilar grew to 1400 with facilities such as doctors and schools normally only found in large towns.